vitabaks/docs/docs/deployment/gcp.md

 ![instance-type](/img/instance-type-gcp.png)

-Select the number of servers to be created for the PostgreSQL cluster.
+Select the number of servers to be created for the PostgreSQL Cluster.

 :::warning
 Please note that at least 3 servers are required to ensure high availability.